jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

-**Sorry, I no longer maintain this build, I've moved on with other project.
+**Sorry, I no longer maintain this build, I've moved on with other projects.
 Thank you all for the support** ♥️

 # OpenCore Gigabyte Z370n Wifi